 Shift + S and selecting

-With the tile selection UI open, try rotating the 3D view camera around.
+While in the build tool, try rotating the 3D view camera around.
 Hold down the middle mouse button while the mouse cursor is in the 3D view and move the mouse.

 Notice that a grid appears around the blender 3D cursor.
-This is called the work plane and indicates the plane that you'll be building on.
+This is called the work plane and indicates the plane that you'll be placing tiles onto.

 By default, the work plane appears when the view camera is panned.
-If it does not, check the settings.
+If it does not show up, check the settings.

 Tilt the camera downwards so that the work plane is aligned to the ground.

-In the tile selection UI, choose the grass tile and paint around the 3D cursor.
-Notice how the tile grid is centered around the 3D cursor and the painted tiles appear on the ground, as shown by the work plane.
+In the tile palette, choose the grass tile and paint around the 3D cursor.
+The grid is centered around the 3D cursor and the painted tiles appear on the ground, as shown by the work plane.

 Now pan the camera up so the work plane is vertical.
 Pick a wall tile and paint with the tile.

-Since the 3D cursor is an important part of the Sprytile workflow, you can quickly reposition the cursor to the vertex nearest the mouse cursor by holding down the
+Since the 3D cursor is an important part of the Sprytile workflow, you can move the 3D cursor to the vertex nearest the mouse cursor by holding down the

-Try reorienting the 3D view to face the last axis you have yet to paint on, then moving the 3D cursor by holding down the
+Try facing the 3D view to the last axis you have yet to build on, then moving the 3D cursor by holding down the